 Celexa is an SSRI medication.
 SSRI means selective serotonin re-uptake inhibitor.
 Celexa is called an SSRI antidepressant because it interrupts the normal transmission of serotonin, an inhibitory natural chemical.
-This Interruption was designed to create a build up of serotonin which pools in the nerve synapses.
-Eventually, these blocked neurotransmitters will degrade, which may result in a serotonin deficit and worsened symptoms.
+This Interruption was designed to create a build-up of serotonin which pools in the nerve synapses.
+Eventually, these blocked neurotransmitters will degrade, which eventually results in a serotonin deficit and worsened symptoms.

-All antidepressant drugs are more or less designed to lift depression in this way, and can be effective for a time.
+All antidepressant drugs are more or less designed to lift depression in this way and can be effective for a time.
 However, other less positive side effects are commonly reported also.
 These commonly reported Celexa side effects are linked to the after-effects of this manipulation of natural neurochemistry.
-Subsequently, these emerging side effects can range from moderate to severe and include:
+Subsequently, these emerging side effects can range from moderate to severe.

 Suicidal thoughts, especially in persons under 25 years of age*